jifems/adxsharing/share-your-adx-data.md

       <img src="./media/select-datasets-type.png" width="80%">

 1. Select the databases you like to share.
+If you want to share all the databases in an Azure Data Explorer cluster (including all future databases you plan to add to the cluster), select the cluster instead of individual databases.
 Select **Add Datasets**.

      <img src="./media/select-datasets.png" width="80%">